paulomtts/pyjinx/README.md

 <div>{{ form-card }}</div>
 ```

-This example demonstrates nested components, extra HTML templates, the global registry, Object wrapping with `.html` and `.properties`, automatic template discovery, JavaScript bundling, and rendering components by ID.
+This example demonstrates nested components, extra HTML templates, the global registry, Object wrapping with `.html` and `.props`, automatic template discovery, JavaScript bundling, and rendering components by ID.